 The cost for a publicist is the same (although there are less press opportunities)

-If you are in the position that I see more and more these days – labels offering to ‘release’ an album in return for keeping a hefty % of sales, but with little or no marketing and PR, I’d strongly consider self-releasing a couple of EP’s or singles by yourself, just to see how far you can get with building your profile first.
+If so, I’d strongly consider self-releasing a couple of EP’s or singles by yourself, just to see how far you can get with building your profile first.

 If you do it well, you’ll be in a much stronger position all round.

 And anyway, your 100% of sales from an EP can still be more than 30% of sales from an album…